soos-io/kb-docs/DAST/GitLab.md

 This document will walk you through, step-by-step, how to set up a GitLab repository and scan it with the SOOS DAST Product.

 ## Prerequisites
 - You need to have a [SOOS account.](https://app.soos.io/register)
-- You need to have a GitLab repo.
+- You need to have a GitLab repository.

 ## Steps
 * When viewing your project, navigate to `Settings`, then to `CI/CD`, and expand the `Variables` section.
 * Using the `Client Id` and `API Key` values found on the [GitLab Integration page of the SOOS App](https://app.soos.io/integrate/sca?id=gitlab), create environment variables named `SOOS_CLIENT_ID` and `SOOS_API_KEY` for those values, respectively.
 These variables will be used by the SOOS CLI.
 * Copy the contents of the [`gitlab_dast_baseline.yml`](https://gist.github.com/soostech/7b74eb66cc1bde6cc4506eb67538fc14) file, as seen on the [GitLab Integration page of the SOOS App](https://app.soos.io/integrate/dast?id=gitlab), to your `.gitlab-ci.yml` file.